saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 6. Run tests and record test results using a test framework.
 7. Conclude the test.

 The Selenium Grid allows you to run parallel tests on multiple combinations of machines (Mac, Windows, or Unix-based systems) using multiple web browsers (versions of Chrome, Edge, Firefox, or Safari).
 These different machines can exist virtually on a server in a cloud environment, or as a network of real devices.
-JSON is used to communicate test requirements and route those requirements to different nodes, which have different environments to test on.
+The JSON/ W3C protocol is used to communicate test commands and configurations and route those requirements to different nodes, which have different environments to test on.

 <img src="assets/1.02B.png" alt="Selenium Computer" width="350"/>